-Skylights For Less provides three types of skylights for three types of installations.
-Deck Mounted, Curb Mounted and Pan Flashed.
-Each method has its advantages and we will discuss the reasons and applications for each installation method and skylight design.
+Skylights For Less provides VELUX skylights for three types of skylight installation: Deck Mounted, Curb Mounted and Pan Flashed.
+Each has its advantages and we will discuss the reasons and applications for each skylight installation method and skylight design in this post.

-For adding a skylight to a metal, shingled or ceramic tile pitched roof, Deck Mounted skylights are often the best fit.
-From the exterior the skylights are low profile and blend with the roof for an integrated modern look.
+Deck Mounted skylights are often the best fit for adding a skylight to a metal, shingled or ceramic tile pitched roof.
+From the exterior, the skylights are low profile and blend with the roof for an integrated modern look.
 These skylights can be installed on roofs that are pitched between 14 and 85 degrees.
-For tiled roofing use the EDW Flashing Kit, shigled roofing uses the ECB Flashing kit, and metal roofing will use the ECL Flashing Kit.

 M&R Roofing show great examples of Site Built curbs and on site integrated flashing topped off with venting and fixed VELUX Skylights.